kkumar15/food-ordering/README.md

 3. All requirements and condition checks and performed in the backend.
 4. User error messages have been crafted as per the requirement document.

+Note : For screenshots and a Video tutorial pls visit the [Project Wiki](Project Wiki)
 # How to run on a local machine :-
 1. perform npm install ( for downloading dependencies )
 2. Open a cmd prompt and type `npm start`